Quick Start

 - Paste the URL of the page you want to clone

-- Edit the HTML to add
+- Edit the page with the built-in visual editor or raw HTML to add

 {offer_url}placeholders in your CTA buttons